radRoy/imageProcessTif/README.md

 - downscale images to pre-determined maximal image size (low-quality interpolation should suffice)
 - distinguish background from signal (thresholding, pixel brightness distribution cluster analysis, etc.)
 - determine 6 coordinates: min & max locations of signal in each x, y, and z dimensions
+- determine 3 more coordinates: centre coordinate of the brightest region in the fluorescence image of each specimen (representing the centre coordinates of interests, i.e., where the labelled organ of interest is located in an image) in x, y, and z dimensions.
+Gaussian Blurring will be helpful in achieving this.
-- export image-wise coordinates into a csv table or similar
+- export image-wise coordinates into a csv table or similar (e.g., to .xlsx with pythons pandas package - refer to `croppingCoordinateCalculation.py` for some implemented code for table handling in python).
 - extrapolate back up to original image size, include a boundary, e.g., by extrapolating to the outer pixel locations instead of the middle ones ~
 - perform cropping on original images